Sustainable practices

 We recycle or re-use all of the packaging we receive.

 Glass, cardboard and plastic bottles are recycled and we now use the newly introduced container deposit scheme.
-We use GroundUp to recycle our soft plastics.
+We use GroundUp to recycle our soft plastics and encourage our staff to bring in their soft plastics too.

 If you order a bottle from us you may find it packaged in material that has been previously used such as backing paper for labelling.
 This ensures we get at least one more use from it and we hope that you will also consider re-using or recycling the packaging in some way.